Assistant Professor of Environmental Science and Policy; Center for the Environment

 Phone: (603) 535-2245

-Lisa is a Research Assistant Professor with the Center for the Environment.
-She studies lake sediments to decipher past watershed changes.
+In her work with the Center for the Environment, Dr. Doner studies lake sediments to decipher past watershed changes.
 Her primary focus is on how climate interacts with other mechanisms for change including natural catastrophe (fire, flood, landslide, tsunami), human disturbance (agriculture, logging, development) and long-term trends (glaciations, tectonics, sea-level change).
 These projects are globally distributed, with lake sites in Utah, Maine, Baffin Island (Canada), Iceland and Turkey.

 Degrees and Education